TheRoks/therokscom/blog/content/posts/2018/07/using-wpp-targets-file-together-sitecore/index.md

 </PropertyGroup>
 ```

-To exclude files from packaging to the webdeploy packages, but still deploy to the local development environment with Visual Studio we use the element ExcludeFromPackageFiles.
+To exclude files from packaging to the web deploy packages, but still deploy to the local development environment with Visual Studio we use the element ExcludeFromPackageFiles.
 This is set within an ItemGroup element.

 ```xml
 <ItemGroup>